Modular form: Examples

-where q is the square of the nome.
-Then the modular discriminant Δ(z) = (2π)^{12} η(z)^{24} is a modular form of weight 12.
+is a cusp form of weight 12.
 The presence of 24 is related to the fact that the Leech lattice has 24 dimensions.
 A celebrated conjecture of Ramanujan asserted that when Δ(z) is expanded as a power series in q, the coefficient of q^{p} for any prime p has absolute value ≤ 2p^{11/2}.
 This was confirmed by the work of Eichler, Shimura, Kuga, Ihara, and Pierre Deligne as a result of Deligne's proof of the Weil conjectures, which were shown to imply Ramanujan's conjecture.

 The second and third examples give some hint of the connection between modular forms and classical questions in number theory, such as representation of integers by quadratic forms and the partition function.
 The crucial conceptual link between modular forms and number theory is furnished by the theory of Hecke operators, which also gives the link between the theory of modular forms and representation theory.

 Modular functions

+A modular function is a function that is invariant with respect to the modular group, but without the condition that it be holomorphic in the upper half-plane (among other requirements).
+Instead, a modular function for a finite-index subgroup $\Gamma$ of the modular group is a meromorphic function on the upper half-plane that is invariant under the action of $\Gamma$ and is meromorphic at the cusps.
+Equivalently, it is a meromorphic function on the compactified modular curve associated with $\Gamma$.

+For the full modular group, a modular function is invariant under the transformations of the modular group and has a meromorphic expansion at the cusp $i\infty$.
+In terms of $q=\exp(2\pi i z)$, this means that its q-expansion has only finitely many negative-power terms.

 When the weight k is zero, it can be shown using Liouville's theorem that the only modular forms are constant functions.
 However, relaxing the requirement that f be holomorphic leads to the notion of modular functions.
 A function f : H → C is called modular if it satisfies the following properties: